 Please see below for a printable copy of our most recent community newsletter and community updates as well as applicable Baltimore County Documents pertaining to our community.

 Our community was one of the lucky recipients of a grant from the Baltimore Community Foundation.
 This grant will be used to fund the construction of a free-standing picnic pavilion on the property owned by the association located along Rockaway Beach Avenue.

 The property was home to a large catering hall from 1960-1995, until its demolition following an arson incident.
 Since the demolition of the structure, the property has been under utilized and in need of attention.
 It is the hope of RBIA that with this grant, we will be able to improve the property with a picnic area for community events, add fencing to increase security, and beautify the property through landscaping and some long-overdue tree trimming and maintenance.

 The Rockaway Beach Improvement Association, in an effort to address concerns from our members submitted requests to the county Department of Public Works to replace aging water lines infrastructure on the peninsula.

-Baltimore County has contracted with Joao & Bradley Construction Company to replace the water mains on the peninsula and install new fire hydrants to be in compliance with current public safety regulations.
+Baltimore County has recently completed a community wide replacement of the water mains on the peninsula and installed new fire hydrants to bring our community into in compliance with current public safety regulations.